 Federal Student Loans

 Both federal and private student loans are loans, and that’s the most important thing to remember.
 You’ll be expected to pay the loans back, with interest, after graduation.
-If you haven’t yet, go back to part one of our series on paying for college, where we walk through how to figure out whether you’ll be able to pay your loans back.
+If you haven’t yet, go back to our post, Student Loans: How Much Should You Borrow, where we walk through figuring out whether you’ll be able to pay your loans back.

-The William D. Ford Federal Direct Loan (Direct Loan) Program is the largest federal student loan program in existence.
+The William D. Ford Federal Direct Loan Program is the largest federal student loan program in existence.
 There are four types of Direct Loans available, including:

 - Direct Unsubsidized Loans are available to eligible undergraduate, graduate, and professional students.
 Students do not need to demonstrate financial need to qualify for these loans.